NO law firm in Oklahoma has won more medical cases at trial than Clark & Mitchell.

 It is widespread for people to interchange the phrase “medical negligence” and “medical malpractice.”
 It is easy to assume that they would mean the same thing.
 Legally, it is not that simple.

-Medical negligence in the eyes of the law is just that, medical professional acting in a negligent manner or making a mistake in their treatments.
+Medical negligence in the eyes of the law is just that, medical professionals acting in a negligent manner or making a mistake in their treatments.
 This negligence does not legally become malpractice until injury or harm has come to the patient.

 Medical malpractice only occurs when a mistake made by a medical care provider harms the patient.
 The harm caused by the medical professional must do one or more of the following to the patient: